Saw – The Ride: History

+Ride experience

-Ride experienceThis ride features unique ride elements which would be considered spoilers in the description below.The ride station and dark section are set in a building made to resemble an abandoned industrial sawmill.
+The ride station and dark section are set in a building made to resemble an abandoned industrial sawmill.
 The ride generally dispatches two cars in quick succession, and a digital countdown timer is visible to the riders at the start of the ride.
 The first car bypasses an initial encounter with Billy, who laughs as the car passes.
 The second car stops while Billy delivers a brief monologue regarding the experience ahead; this also conceals a block section, ensuring sufficient distance between the cars.
 The car then approaches two dimly-lit swinging pendulum blades which appear to get closer, before a sudden hidden drop that is almost vertical, seemingly plunging the riders directly into a pit of strobe-lit spikes, which are narrowly avoided.
-The car runs into a set of brakes, and air blasts then fire out at the riders, imitating the firing of syringes from loaded crossbows, which appear to miss over riders' heads.
-After another surprise drop, the car turns to the left and enters a bathroom, where it enters a heartline roll above a screaming and heavily bleeding victim of Jigsaw in a pool of blood (intended to vaguely resemble the setup of the first Saw film); at this point, water is sprayed at the riders to imitate blood.
+The car runs into a set of brakes, and air blasts then fire out at the riders, imitating the firing of syringes from loaded crossbows, which appear to just miss riders' heads.
+After another surprise drop, the car turns to the left and enters a bathroom, where it enters a heartline roll above a screaming and heavily bleeding victim of Jigsaw in a pool of blood (intended to evoke the setup of the first Saw film); at this point, water is sprayed at the riders to imitate blood.
 The car exits the warehouse, enters another set of brakes and travels towards the 100 ft vertical lift hill.

 Before entering the lift hill, the car stops in front of two video screens and a digital countdown timer.
 Billy appears onscreen and Jigsaw's voice is heard saying "Game over".
 The screens then turn off and Billy's laugh is heard.
-A bell then rings, and the lift hill engages the car, which gradually accelerates as it ascends.
-After reaching the top, there is a 100° freefall drop passing under large rotating blades.
+A bell rings, and the lift hill engages the car, which gradually accelerates as it ascends.
+After reaching the top, there is a 100° freefall drop passing under large rotating blades, which appear to have blood on them.
 The car then enters an Immelmann loop, followed by an overbanked turn and an air-time hill.
 The on-ride photos are taken as the cars rise to the left into a set of brakes.
 This is followed by a sudden drop leading into a dive loop, and the ride ends with a banked turn into the final brake run.
 The car makes a turn to the right into the station to be unloaded; as it re-enters the station, Jigsaw's voice is heard congratulating the riders for surviving and saying that they are no longer ungrateful to be alive.

 It was originally possible for riders to purchase a DVD of their ride experience, produced from cameras mounted on the front and back of each car, but the cameras were removed in 2012.